ANRGUSC/Urban_IoT_DDoS_Data/README.md

 - Benign dataset

+## Dataset Statistics

+Three python scripts can be found in [/source_code/stats](https://github.com/ANRGUSC/Urban_IoT_Data/tree/main/source_code/stats) folder for generating the statistics of the benign dataset.

+### active_nodes_percentage.py

+This script generates the plots of active nodes percentage vs time.

+Input:
+- Benign dataset

+Output:
+- Plots of active nodes percentage vs time.

+### correlation.py

+This script generates the plot of Pearson correlation of nodes vs their distance.

+Input:
+- Benign dataset

+Output:
+- Plot of Pearson correlation of nodes vs their distance

+### nodes_active_mean_time.py

+This script generates the histograms of nodes active and inactive mean time vs time of the day.

+Input:
+- Benign dataset

+Output:
+- Plot histograms of nodes active and inactive mean time vs time of the day

 ## Attack emulation

 One python scripts can be found in [/source_code/attack_emulation](https://github.com/ANRGUSC/Urban_IoT_Data/tree/main/source_code/attack_emulation) folder for generating DDoS attack on the original dataset.